Last updated on July 16th, 2018 at 12:39 pm

-Rio de Janiero, Brazil, is known for many things: the Christ the Reedemer statue atop Corcovado Mountain, the breathtaking panoramas from Sugar Loaf Mountain, the sights and sounds of Rio Carnival, the Plataforma Samba Shows, and exciting nightlife.
+Rio de Janiero, Brazil, is known for many things: the Christ the Reedemer statue atop Corcovado Mountain, the breathtaking panoramas from Sugar Loaf Mountain, the sights and sounds of Rio Carnival, Samba Dinner Show, and exciting nightlife.
 But quite possibly the most famous thing of all are the Rio Brazil Beaches.

 There are 40 kilometers of beaches on the Rio coastline where you can sink your toes in the sand and enjoy the strong Brazilian sunshine.
 Here you will learn about the 4 main beaches: Leblon, Ipanema, Copacabana and Leme.